nandininc/interview/README.md

 GET – Retrieves data from the server.

-Example: Fetching a list of courses in your LMS.
 POST – Sends new data to the server.

-Example: Adding a new course to the system.
 PUT – Updates an existing resource.

-Example: Editing course details.
 PATCH – Partially updates an existing resource.

-Example: Updating only the course title.
 DELETE – Removes a resource from the server.

-Example: Deleting a user account.

 ---